ray0h/city-population/README.md

 being hindered by some of its conveniences.
 - Structured code - Is it all in a giant blob file or is it well structured for ease of development and future expansion.

+###
+NOTE - to run locally, consult with author to get url to access mongoDB collection and add to local `.env` file.